BryceRussell/astro-issue-collection-breaking-dev/README.md

 # Astro Bug

-If a route created by content collections with file/slug named 'examples' breaks dev server
+If content collections has a file/slug named 'examples' it breaks the dev server